franzadrian/Vigilink-project/RENDER_DEPLOYMENT.md

 5. **Click "Create Web Service"**

-## Step 4: Link Database (if using Render PostgreSQL)
+## Step 4: Verify Neon Database Connection

-1. In your web service settings
-2. Go to "Connections" tab
-3. Click "Link" next to your PostgreSQL database
+1. Make sure all `POSTGRES_*` environment variables are set correctly
-4. Render will automatically set the database environment variables
+2. The connection will be tested automatically when the service starts
+3. Check logs to ensure database connection is successful

 ## Step 5: Verify Deployment